cancerbioinformatics/NoButter/README.md

 ## NoButter

 R toolkit for the analysis of transcript distribution across Z stacks in CosMx Spatial Molecular Imaging (SMI) data.

+Developed and maintained by the Cancer Bioinformatics Group at King's College London (https://cancerbioinformatics.co.uk).

 ## Background